By combining data from the Planck and Herschel satellites, astronomers have discovered four galaxy clusters some 10 billion light-years from Earth.

 Lead researcher Dr David Clements, from the Department of Physics at Imperial College London, explains: “Although we’re able to see individual galaxies that go further back in time, up to now, the most distant clusters found by astronomers date back to when the universe was 4.5 billion years old.
 This equates to around nine billion light years away.
 Our new approach has already found a cluster in existence much earlier than that, and we believe it has the potential to go even further.”

 The clusters can be identified at such distances because they contain galaxies in which huge amounts of dust and gas are being formed into stars.
-This process emits light that can be picked up by the satellite surveys.
+This process emits light that can be picked up by satellite surveys.

-Galaxies are divided into two types: elliptical galaxies that have many stars, but little dust and gas; and spiral galaxies like our own, the Milky Way, which contain lots of dust and gas.
+Galaxies are divided into two types: elliptical galaxies that have many stars, but little dust and gas; and spiral galaxies like our own, the Milky Way, which contains lots of dust and gas.
 Most clusters in the universe today are dominated by giant elliptical galaxies in which the dust and gas has already been formed into stars.

 “What we believe we are seeing in these distant clusters are giant elliptical galaxies in the process of being formed,” says Dr Clements.